Eliassoprani/csharp-tdd-oop-bobs-bagels/DomainModel.md

 METHODS
     Constructor()
-        when instantiated this object calls method FillInventory to fill the inventory with InventoryItems to desired inventory public InventoryItem GetItem(string SKU, string SKUFilling = null) returns InventoryItem
+        when instantiated this object calls method FillInventory to fill the inventory with InventoryItems to desired inventory public InventoryItem GetItem(string SKU, string SKUFilling, out inventoryMessage) returns InventoryItem and out string
+            if item does not exist in inventory return null and out string public InventoryItem GetItem(string SKU, out inventoryMessage)
+        returns InventoryItem and out string
-            if item does not exist in inventory return null private void FillInventory()
+            if item does not exist in inventory return null and out string private void FillInventory()
         method to fill inventory with all items